dbhurley/dbh.eth/_posts/2022-10-20-07-50-44-The-answer-to-royalties.md

 Of course the question comes up what happens if the wallet does not have the necessary funds to pay the loyalty fee?

-Per the Loyalty contract after a certain grace period defined by the creator the NFT is automatically placed up for auction; at a price point set by the original creator.
+There are of course significant nuances here to be determined and resolved.
+Perhaps the contract after a certain grace period defined by the creator "automatically lists up for auction"; at a price point set by the original creator.
 In the absence of the original creator a market oracle will determine fair market value.

 Now of course this doesn’t solve all edge cases, but I do believe it does a great job covering everything from 1:1’s to PFP collections.
 And supports creators in a positive reinforcement cycle as opposed to the negative ‘enforcement’ of a royalty tax.